saverymax/selective_indexing/README.md

 **--predict-all**
     Optional.
 If included, system will make predictions for all citations in XML provided, regardless of MEDLINE status or selective indexing status of a given journal.
-    If this option is not included, the system will switch to behavior intended for use outside of NCBI pipeline, i.e., it will filter for selective indexing designation of journal, publication type, and indexing status.
+    If this option is not included, the system will switch to behavior intended for use outside of NCBI pipeline, i.e., it will filter for selective indexing designation of journal, and indexing status.

 **--pubtype-filter**
     Optional.
 Modified from version 0.2.1.
 If included, the system will mark citations with publication types specified in publication_type file with a 3 in the output file.
-    By default this behavior is off, and is overridden by predict-all.
+    By default this behavior is off, and though it can be used in conjunction with --predict-all, it should be kept off for NCBI usage.

 **--group-thresh**
     Optional.
 If included, the system will use the unique, predetermined thresholds for citations from journals in the science or jurisprudence category.
-Originally, this was intended to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.
+    Originally, this was added to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.

 **--journal-drop**
     Optional.
 By default the system makes predictions for a small set of journals previously misindexed.
 Include this option to not include those predictions in the output.
-This has been shown to improve system precision.
+Doing so has been shown to improve system precision.
     Important to note, this option has no effect when using --predict-all or --predict-medline.

 **--predict-medline**
     Optional.
 If included, the system will make predictions for ONLY non-selectively indexed journals, with ONLY MEDLINE statuses.
-    Important to note, is that without this option, the system only makes predictions for selectively indexed journals (those recommended to us by human indexers) where the status is not MEDLINE or PubMed-not-MEDLINE.
-The reason for this switch is to be able to test the performance of the system on citations labeled is MEDLINE, and to also be able to use the system in production, where it is only required to make predictions for selectively indexed citations where the status in PubMed is not yet known.
+    Important to note, is that without this option and the predict-all option, the system only makes predictions for selectively indexed journals where the status is not MEDLINE or PubMed-not-MEDLINE.
+The reason for this switch is to be able to test the performance of the system on citations labeled MEDLINE.
     This option is overridden by predict-all

 **--validation**